thoughtworks-jumpstart/jumpstart/back-end-web-development/web-service-security.md

 For those who are new to security issues, they may find it hard to interpret those issues.
 Luckily there is a project called [Damn Vulnerable NodeJS Application](https://appsecco.com/books/dvna-developers-security-guide/intro.html) which demonstrates some of the security issues.
 It actually demonstrates the top 10 issues identified in year 2013, which is a bit different from the list in 2017.
 Nevertheless, it's still a good tool to learn about those security issues. \(Note: to play with this node application, you need to install [docker](https://www.docker.com/) on your computer.\)

-Another website to learn OWASP Top 10 vulnerabilities is called [OWASP Juice Shop](https://github.com/bkimminich/juice-shop), which is an intentionally insecure webapp for security trainings written entirely in Javascript which encompasses the entire OWASP Top Ten and other severe security flaws.
+Another website to learn OWASP Top 10 vulnerabilities is called [OWASP Juice Shop](https://github.com/bkimminich/juice-shop), which is an intentionally insecure webapp for security trainings written entirely in JavaScript which encompasses the entire OWASP Top Ten and other severe security flaws.

 Out of those top 10 vulnerabilities, XSS and CSRF are very famous and worth more discussion.